10 Best Things to Do in Yellowstone and Beyond

 5. Go Rafting and Paddling

 Take a paddling trip near lakeside geysers, or raft down one of the nearby rivers.
 There are rafting trips available near all the entrances to the park.
-To help you choose, we’ve compiled a Top 5 rafting trips list.
+To help you choose, we’ve compiled a Top 5 rafting rivers list.

 6. Go Camping